Compositionality of Rewriting Rules with Conditions: Introduction and relation to previous work

-Since our main constructions will be somewhat technical, let us start with a simple example in order to provide the readers with some intuitive picture of the concepts.
-To this end, consider the task of defining a sound notion of rewriting \emph{undirected simple graphs}, a type of graphs where at most one undirected edge may exist between any two given vertices of the graph, as opposed to multigraphs.
-Following the rewriting theory paradigms, one may envision manipulating such graphs by virtue of \emph{graph rewriting rules}.
+To circumvent these issues, we will instead start our construction from a ``host category'' $\mathbf{uGraph}$ of \emph{undirected multigraphs}\footnote{Interestingly, the category $\mathbf{uGraph}$ constitutes one of the simplest non-trivial examples of a category that is $\cM$-adhesive, but \emph{not} adhesive, unlike the prototypical example of an adhesive category $\mathbf{Graph}$~\cite{ls2004adhesive}.}~\cite{padberg2017towards,bp2019-ext,BK2020} that is itself $\cM$-adhesive and satisfies all requirements to admit compositional rewriting theories of both DPO- and SqPO-type.
+Imposing the aforementioned structural constraint prohibiting parallel edges via the framework of conditions, we obtain an algorithmically versatile implementation of simple graphs.
+Following the rewriting theory paradigms, one may envision manipulating graphs via application of \emph{graph rewriting rules}.
 Intuitively, specifying a rewriting rule amounts to providing the following data: \begin{itemize} \item An \emph{\underline{I}nput pattern} $I$, \item an \emph{\underline{O}utput pattern} $O$, and \item a \emph{\underline{K}ontext pattern} $K$ together with embedding morphisms $i:K\hookrightarrow I$ and $o:K\hookrightarrow O$. \end{itemize} Then in order to apply a rule $r\eqdef(O\xhookleftarrow{o}K\xhookrightarrow{i}I)$ to a graph $G$, one has to \begin{enumerate} \item specify an embedding $m:I\hookrightarrow G$ of the input pattern $I$ into $G$ (i.e.\ one has to select a particular occurrence of the pattern $I$ in $G$), referred to as a \emph{match}, \item in $m(I)\subset G$, replace $m(I)$ with $m\circ i(K)$, and \item ``glue'' a copy of $O$ onto $m\circ i(K)$ (according to the embedding morphism $o:K\hookrightarrow O$). \end{enumerate} For example, one may consider the rewriting rules

 which implement the manipulations of \emph{adding} a new edge between two vertices ($e_{+}$) and \emph{deleting} an edge between two vertices ($e_{-}$).
 However, in the setting of rewriting of \emph{simple} graphs, the above tentative definition for the rewriting of graphs is as of yet incomplete.
-For example, given the graph below (where the indices are just used to be able to specify the possible matches, but where the graph is in fact considered unlabeled)
+For example, given the graph below,

 if we were to apply our edge creation rule at a match comprising the vertices marked $1$ and $2$, we would produce the non-simple graph depicted below (with $e'$ the newly produced edge):